I've learned to live simply, wisely,

 on the turret of the lake sawmill.

-Only rarely piercing the silence
+Only rarely piercing the silence,

 the cry of a stork, flown down to the roof.

-and if on my door you were to knock
+And if on my door you were to knock

 It seems to me, I wouldn't even hear you.